 Betty finally went home for the first time after 13 months in hospital.

 Betty’s dad, Phil, said “Betty is just amazing.
 She is the most delightful, placid and brave little girl.
 A nurse once said to us, ‘Betty brings out the best in people’.
 Phil continued “Betty’s journey will continue and the remarkable NHS that saved her countless times will continue on this road with her.
 Betty is our little miracle and no matter what comes we will all continue to love her with everything we have and with utter joy and immense gratitude to those that never gave up on her and gave us this most precious gift.”

-Betty is featured in this year's Alder Hey and JOHNSON’S® fundraising partnership.
+Betty has featured in our national Alder Hey and JOHNSON’S® fundraising partnership.
 In 2021 JOHNSON’S® pledged to support Alder Hey’s Surgical Neonatal Appeal, donating £83,733, which will fund one of the Family Integrated Care Rooms in the new Surgical Neonatal unit so parents and babies can stay together in a private and comfortable setting to bond as a family whilst still accessing expert care from clinicians.
-This year, JOHNSON’S® is continuing its partnership with Alder Hey, committing to fund an additional Family Integrated Care Room on the ward, with the ambition to raise as much as possible to support Alder Hey in our shared mission to help keep families together in neonatal care.
+Last year, JOHNSON’S® continued its partnership with Alder Hey, committing to fund an additional Family Integrated Care Room on the ward, with the ambition to raise as much as possible to support Alder Hey in our shared mission to help keep families together in neonatal care.

 The new Surgical Neonatal Unit at Alder Hey is a joint project between Alder Hey and Liverpool Women’s NHS Foundation Trust.